 Diagnosis is via nasal or genital swabs (taken during the acute phase of infection) using virus isolation or real time PCR.
-Serological tests such as VNT and ELISA are used for antibody detection and prescribed by the OIE for international trade, but do not always identify latently infected animals.
+Serological tests such as VNT and ELISA are used for antibody detection, but do not always identify latently infected animals (OIE 2017c).
 Detection of latently infected animals relies on post-mortem detection of the virus in tissues such as the trigeminal ganglia (Puentes et al. 2016).
-Antibody-positive animals should be classified as infected with BoHV-1, unless the serological response was induced by vaccination with an inactivated vaccine or due to the presence of colostral antibodies (OIE 2017b).
-Differentiation between subtypes of BHV-1 may be accomplished by PCR or other laboratory techniques.
+Antibody-positive animals should be classified as infected with BoHV-1, unless the serological response was induced by vaccination with an inactivated vaccine or due to the presence of colostral antibodies (OIE 2017c).
+Differentiation between subtypes of BoHV-1 may be accomplished by PCR or other laboratory techniques.